varunjain99/onnx-xla/README.md

 4. To the backends ability to run a simple ModelProto graph with a Relu operator, "cd build && ./relu_model"

 5. To execute a test using the python wrapper of onnxifi, "python test.py"

+6. To run unit tests of node translations, execute a "python onnx_xla_test.py"